 We build knowledge about the “how-to” of systems change, including innovations that can accelerate progress, in countries, with emphasis on getting that knowledge into practice.

 - Ensuring that health systems are resilient and can maintain essential health services is critical during the pandemic.
 R4D is leading an effort to identify the most pressing challenges health systems are facing in maintaining essential health services and source innovations to address them.
-This is part of the COVIDaction, a DFID-funded initiative that is working to build a technology and innovation pipeline to support action related to the COVID pandemic.
+This is part of the COVIDaction, an initiative funded by the UK’s Foreign, Commonwealth & Development Office, that is working to build a technology and innovation pipeline to support action related to the COVID pandemic.
 Since March, COVIDaction has issued several open calls on a range of topics such as local innovations to address COVID response needs such as PPE and a data challenge.
-The most recent call for technology and process innovations to build the resilience of health systems in Africa and South Asia received 561 submissions.
-These are currently being evaluated by a number of health systems and technology experts and COVIDaction investment decisions will be made by September.
+The most recent call was focused on technology and process innovations to build the resilience of health systems in Africa and South Asia.
+Of the 561 submissions we received, 9 winners were chosen by a number of health systems and technology experts.
+Find out more here.